 Similarly, Liz Hinchey, Head Teacher at Lyttleton, recalls parents in those days turning up to collect their children... only to be told they’d left already and had probably beaten them home.

-“When I first came here,” says Sandra Laffey, who has been at Cashmere since 19XX, “the children used to come, mostly by themselves, and park their tricycles up by the gate and then, at twelve o’clock, they would get on their tricycles and go home.
+“When I first came here,” says Sandra Laffey, who has been at Cashmere for a great many years, “the children used to come, mostly by themselves, and park their tricycles up by the gate and then, at twelve o’clock, they would get on their tricycles and go home.
 Now, they’re in their four wheel drives.
 From tricycles to 4WDs!”

 In earlier days still, teachers would say “good morning “ to the mother, promptly removing the child from her arms, while encouraging a speedy exit on the parent’s part.